Iowa won’t participate in US food assistance program for kids this summer

 “It’s extremely disappointing that the Reynolds administration is planning to reject federal money that could put food on the table for hungry Iowa kids,” Knox said in a statement.
 “This cruel and short-sighted decision will have real impacts on children and families in my district and communities all across Iowa.”

+“We just want to make sure that they’re out.
+They’re at church camps.
+They’re at schools.
+They’re at 4-H. And we’ll take care of them at all of the places that they’re at, so that they’re out amongst (other people) and not feeding a welfare system with food at home,” Pillen said.

+A bipartisan group of Nebraska lawmakers have urged the state to reconsider, saying Summer EBT would address the needs of vulnerable children and benefit the state economically, the Journal Star reported.

-At least 18 states and territories and two tribal nations — Cherokee Nation and Chickasaw Nation — have announced they intend to participate in the program in summer 2024, according to the National Conference of State Legislatures.
+At least 18 states and territories and two tribal nations — Cherokee Nation and Chickasaw Nation — have announced they intend to participate in Summer EBT in 2024, according to the National Conference of State Legislatures.
 The list includes Arizona, California, Kansas, Minnesota, West Virginia, American Samoa and Guam, among others.